Accessibility

 light — links: #8a7fff on #ffffff = 3.41:1 (needs 4.5:1)

-Adjust theme.colors so each pair meets the ratio (a darker/lighter shade per scheme),
+Adjust the colors in your theme's theme.scss so each pair meets the ratio

-or set a11y.contrast: false to silence this check.
+(a darker/lighter shade per scheme), or set a11y.contrast: false to silence this.

 a11y: